-The Public Service is committed to addressing low pay and closing gender and ethnic pay gaps.
-This year the biggest increases in pay were for our lowest paid and non-managerial staff.
-The average pay of Māori women and men increased more than for any other ethnic or gender group.
+The Government is committed to addressing low pay and closing gender and ethnic pay gaps.
+In the year to June 2023 the biggest increases in pay were for our lowest paid and non-managerial staff, including Pacific men and women.
+Māori men and women also had above average increases in average pay.

 In late 2022 Government agreed parameters for a public sector pay adjustment (PSPA) over two years.
 This included increases to base pay of $4,000 in year 1, and the higher of $2,000 or 3% in year 2.
 Year 1 PSPA increases occurred from either 1 December 2022, or 3 April 2023, and have driven increases in the Public Service average salary this year.
 Public servants’ pay increased 7.0% overall in the year to June 2023 (compared with increases of 3.7% in 2022 and 2021 and 3.9% in 2020).
 7.0% is the highest annual increase in public servants’ salaries since records begin in 2000.